 The courses this year are running on:

-As well as the Learn to Row Courses we are also running two additional Taster Days for you to come and have ago in a boat and see what rowing is about before you sign up to one of the courses.
+As well as the Learn to Row Courses we are also running an additional Taster Day for you to come and have ago in a boat and see what rowing is about before you sign up to one of the courses.

 We have new stable boats for you to learn in, these boats are designed so even the nervous ones will feel safe and comfortable.

 As part of the course requirements you take part in a swim test and also a capsize drill in a local swimming pool, this is to make sure you are competent in water and also teaches you how to cope safely in a capsize situation.

 The course is designed for complete beginners so no experience is required, it is specifically to learn how to row but also to have fun whilst doing so.
 Trying a sport for the first time can be daunting so we try to make it an enjoyable learning experience.

 After Learn 2 Row you can then progress into the Improvers squads where you will receive on-going training.

 We also run junior learn to row courses for children aged 13 to 16 years old.
 This is done in the same format and using the same boats as the adult learn to row course.
 The difference being, juniors only learn sculling whereas adults can learn both sculling and sweep oar rowing.

 Contact Rich the Captain on firstname.lastname@example.org for more information.

 We have recently signed up to the Explore Rowing scheme where we have been provided with the stable boats that the learn to row and beginners use.
 There are quite a few clubs in the country that offer the same scheme, so if you do not want to compete and go to races on a regular basis there is an opportunity for you to go and explore the country with the various events that are offered.